nayere6342/sep11-freedom-project/blog/entry05.md

 Moving on,

-This is all the things that I have learn with this entry.
+These are all the things that I have learned with this entry.
 In _entry #4_ I have learned that,

 ```JS
 // Kaboom as pure rendering lib (no component / game obj etc.)